ditte816j/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rick Cook

 This quote highlights the ongoing challenge programmers face in creating user-friendly and robust software, while also acknowledging the unpredictable nature of users and the potential for unexpected errors.
 It serves as a reminder to continually strive for improvement and adaptability in our programming practices.

+# 2023-12-01
+- Today's programming wisdom is to write code that is simple, readable, and maintainable.
+It's important to remember that code is read far more often than it is written, so prioritize clarity and conciseness over cleverness or optimization.
+Use descriptive variable names, avoid unnecessary complexity, and document your code thoroughly.
+Additionally, always test your code thoroughly and handle errors gracefully to ensure that your program is reliable and robust.
+Finally, keep learning and stay up-to-date with best practices and new technologies in your field.